2ndsleep/2ndsleep.github.io/_posts/learn/basics/iac/explainers/2024-01-31-iac-principles.md

 For a great explanation of imperative versus declaractive code, see Yehuda Margolis's [Imperative vs Declarative Programming in JavaScript](https://www.linkedin.com/pulse/imperative-vs-declarative-programming-javascript-yehuda-margolis) article.

-## Idempotency
+## Idempotence

 You may have come across this word before and thought it was needlessly academic, but it's a real honest-to-god principle that you should think about while authoring infrastructure as code.
-In computery terms, **idempotency** means that when you do some activity with a set of inputs, that activity will yield the same result every time if you provide the same input.
-Here's an absurbly simple JavaScript example.
+In computery terms, **idempotence** means that when you do some activity with a set of inputs, that activity will yield the same result every time if you provide the same input.
+Here's an absurdly simple JavaScript example.

 ``` javascript
 function idempotent(param1, param2) {